 This is yet another zodiac’s constellations; the related astrological symbol known as Scorpio.
 It is a Latin term for the scorpion.
 It appears between Sagittarius towards the east and Libra towards the west.
 This is a huge constellation situated near Milky Way center around the southern hemisphere.
 However, it is very hard to view these stars from regions where vivid lights conceal them, but still, they are there far away from our vicinity.

-Thanks to our sponsors at Alabama decorative concrete – the people who will take your plain, ugly concrete and make it beautiful again!
+Thanks to our sponsors at Atlanta Hardwood Flooring– the people who will take your plain, ugly floors and make them beautiful again!